Empowering Life-Long Learners

 Academic achievement is the most important goal of Johnson Middle School.
 Outstanding work is recognized in all curricular areas.
 To qualify for an academic award, students must meet the following:

 The goal of homework is to develop student self-discipline, responsibility, and the ability to study independently.
 Homework is designed to reinforce classroom learning and expand a student's school experiences.
 The amount of homework assigned and its complexity and grading are related to the needs and abilities of the individual student.
 The staff recommends that each child have a consistent daily study time at home.
 A quiet, well-lit place should be set aside to work on his/her assignments.
 Time spent on homework is difficult to define due to the wide variation of reading and work speeds of students.
 However, middle school students can expect to spend 1.5 – 2 hours on homework each night.
 Teachers communicate homework expectations and how it relates to their grade in their course and grading description.
-Assignments are communicated with families using one or more of the following methods:
+Assignments are communicated with families in a variety of ways including the student handbook, websites, JupiterEd.com, and handouts with instructions for the month, chapter or assignment.

 DISMISSAL FOR APPOINTMENTS